Ellesmere, Shropshire: Education

 The town has two schools.
 Ellesmere Primary School is a primary and nursery school for boys and girls aged 4–11.
 In 2013 Lakelands School became an academy.
 Lakelands Academy provides state-paid education for boys and girls in the 11–16 age range (for whom schooling is compulsory) and its former pupils include Luke Preston.
-Several other nearby schools serve the wider community, such as Welshampton Church of England School, which recently scored among the highest in the country in OFSTED reports in all categories.
+Several other nearby schools serve the wider community, such as Welshampton Church of England School.

 A short distance outside the town is Ellesmere College, a public (i.e., private) boarding school founded in 1884 by Canon Nathaniel Woodard for sons of the middle classes.
 It is now a fully co-educational school catering for pupils from 7–18.

+Media

+Local news and television programmes are BBC West Midlands and ITV Central.
+Television signals are received from the Wrekin TV transmitters.
+Local radio stations are BBC Radio Shropshire, Hits Radio Black Country & Shropshire, Greatest Hits Radio Black Country & Shropshire, Smooth West Midlands, Heart West Midlands, and Capital North West and Wales.
+The Border Counties Advertizer and Shropshire Star are the town's local newspapers.

 Sport

 The town also has a semi-professional football club, Ellesmere Rangers FC, who play their home games at Beech Grove.
 They are currently members of the North West Counties Football League Division One South, the 10th tier of the English football pyramid.

+The town’s cricket club has teams represented in the Shropshire County Cricket league, with the first XI being in division one and the second XI being in division 6.